- Learn more about:

 If your data contains at least a recognisable species and location we will load the record, and all other possible issues are noted with the record.
-Other Atlas users can then decide whether or not your records are suitable for their individual purposes.
+Other ALA users can then decide whether or not your records are suitable for their individual purposes.

-If you have shared your information with another organisation such as a government department or conservation agency then they may have already shared it with the Atlas.
+If you have shared your information with another organisation such as a government department or conservation agency then they may have already shared it with the ALA.
 We will try to identify duplicate records and remove them.

 What is ‘attribution’?